Python-GIS-book/site/source/part2/chapter-06/md/05-spatial-queries.md

 districts.sindex.valid_query_predicates
 ```

 As you can see, this list includes all typical spatial predicates which we covered earlier.
 But what is this `.sindex` that we use here?
-Let's investigate a bit further by calling it:
+Let's investigate it a bit further:

 ```python
 districts.sindex